Bucharest Henri Coandă International Airport

 Bucharest Henri Coandă International Airport (Aeroportul Internațional Henri Coandă București) (IATA: OTP, ICAO: LROP) is Romania's busiest international airport, located in Otopeni, 16.5 km north of Bucharest's city centre.
-It is currently one of the two airports serving the capital of Romania.
-The other is Aurel Vlaicu Airport, which no longer serves scheduled passenger traffic.
+It is currently one of the two airports serving the capital of Romania, the other being the smaller Aurel Vlaicu Airport.
+The airport covers 605 hectares (1,495 acres) of land and contains two parallel runways, both 3,500 meters long.

-The airport is named after Romanian flight pioneer Henri Coandă, builder of Coandă-1910 aircraft and discoverer of the Coandă effect of fluidics.
+The airport is named after Romanian flight pioneer Henri Coandă (1886–1972), builder of Coandă-1910 aircraft and discoverer of the Coandă effect of fluidics.
 Prior to May 2004, the official name was Bucharest Otopeni International Airport (Romanian: Aeroportul Internațional București Otopeni).
 Henri Coandă International Airport serves as headquarters for TAROM, the country's national airline.
-It also serves as a base of operations for low-cost airlines Animawings, Ryanair and Wizz Air and charter airlines Air Bucharest.
+It also serves as a base of operations for low-cost airlines FlyOne, HiSky, Ryanair and Wizz Air.
 It is managed by The National Company Bucharest Airports S.A.
 (Compania Națională Aeroporturi București S.A.).
-The military section of the airport is used by the 90th Airlift Flotilla of the Romanian Air Force.
+The military section of the airport is used as the 90th Airlift Base of the Romanian Air Force.

 History

 Early years

-During World War II, the airport in Otopeni was used as an airbase by the German Air Force.
+Originally, the airport in Otopeni was intended to be used as a Romanian civil aviation and military training center.
+During World War II, it was used as an airbase by the Luftwaffe.
+It was further developed in 1943, becoming one of the principal Luftwaffe bases around Bucharest.
+By 1944, it featured a beam approach system and two concrete runways, one of 1370 m aligned North-South and one of 1190 m aligned East-West.
+After 23 August 1944, the airport was used to launch air raids on Bucharest in support of the German efforts to overthrow the new government.
+It was bombed by the USAAF on 26 August and taken over by the Romanian military in the aftermath.

 Until 1965, it was a major airfield for the Romanian Air Force, with Băneasa Airport serving as Bucharest's commercial airport.
 In 1965, with the growth of air traffic, the Otopeni airbase was converted to a commercial airport.
 The runway was modernized and extended to 3500 m from the previous 1200 m, making it one of the longest in Europe at that time.

 In August 1969, when United States President Richard Nixon visited Romania, a VIP lounge was inaugurated.
 A new passenger terminal (designed by Cezar Lăzărescu), with a capacity of 1,200,000 passengers per year, was opened on 13 April 1970, for domestic and international flights.
 An improvement program added a second runway in 1986, expanding capacity to 35 aircraft movements per hour.

 In 1992, Otopeni Airport became a regular member of Airports Council International (ACI).